 Ali Hval

 Ali Hval (she/her) (b.
 1993, Sacramento, CA) is a visual artist currently living and working in Iowa City, Iowa.
 She is currently a Lecturer in Painting and Drawing at the University of Iowa.
-She earned her MFA in Painting and Drawing with honors from the University of Iowa and her BFA in Painting with honors from the University of Alabama.
-Her work merges ceramics, fabric, installation, and painting.
-The forms and materials she uses reflect her interest in adornment and the relentless critique and politicization of the body.
+She earned her MFA from the University of Iowa in Painting and Drawing with honors, and a BFA in Painting from the University of Alabama with honors.

-Ali has received grants from the Iowa Arts Council as well as the nationally competitive Windgate Fellowship by the Center of Craft, Creativity, and Design in Asheville, North Carolina.
-She was the 2022 Stuart Artist-in-Residence at South Dakota State University and was a 2020 resident at the Chautauqua School of Art.
-She has exhibited her work across the country, including at Ceysson y Bénétière in New York City, Site: Brooklyn, and Atlantic Gallery in New York, and South Bay Contemporary in Los Angeles.
-She has been mentioned in New York Jewelry Week, CultBytes, and The New Yorker.
+Ali has received grants from the Iowa Arts Council, as well as the Windgate Fellowship from the Center for Craft, Creativity, and Design in Asheville, North Carolina.
+Most recently, she is a recipient of the 2024–2025 Iowa Artist Fellowship.
+She was a former Stuart Artist-in-Residence at South Dakota State University and a resident at the Chautauqua School of Art.
+She has exhibited her work across the country, including at Ceysson & Bénétière in New York City and at NCECA.
+Her work has been featured in New York Jewelry Week, Create!
+Magazine, and The New Yorker.

 Artist Statement